 Most of the time adding and removing programs on Windows 10 is quite a simple, easy and trouble-free task.
 On odd occasions though, programs get stuck or are only partially removed, there are a few reasons this may happen and it can be difficult to reinstall the program again.
 If you find yourself in this predicament, you can try a few of the follow steps to fix the issue.

 How to Fix Bluetooth Connection Problems in Windows 10.

 Keeping your computer organized, clean, and running well is something of a must, as unorganized system files and a miss matched registry will drag down the overall performance of your system.
-What you do with your personal files and desktop shortcuts doesn’t particularly matter, but making sure old programs and unwanted programs are removed correctly will keep your system running at its best.
+What you do with your personal files and desktop shortcuts doesn’t particularly matter, however, making sure old programs and unwanted programs are removed correctly will keep your system running at its best.

 As well as showing you how to remove partially removed and stubborn programs, this guide will also show you how to remove some of those annoying Windows 10 bundled apps like Groove Music and 3D builder, and clean up your registry using a few simple to use free tools.

-Removing files using the Control Panel & Windows Registry.
+Removing Files Using the Control Panel & Windows Registry.

 Note: Making changes in the system registry can be risky if you don’t follow the steps and change or remove something you shouldn’t so, make sure you have a restore point and a backup of your data.